gchq/sleeper/docs/11-dev-guide.md

 git checkout --track origin/main
 ```

+#### Sleeper CLI builder image

-If you're working with the Sleeper CLI as described in the [getting started guide](01-getting-started.md), you can
+If you installed the Sleeper CLI from GitHub as described in the [getting started guide](01-getting-started.md), you can
 use `sleeper builder` to get a shell inside a Docker container with the dependencies pre-installed.

-If you run `sleeper builder` in an environment EC2 instance, you'll have the Git repository checked out at `/sleeper`.
-If you run `sleeper builder` locally, you'll need to clone the repository.
+You'll need to clone
+the repository in the container.
 You can use the commands below to do this:

 ```bash
 sleeper builder